FAQs

 Almost all regular rotations take place at the fully affiliated teaching hospitals which are easily accessible by public transit.
 Some rotations in community settings may require travel.

-Please see our Pain Medicine Application Information Page available here.
+Please visit our Pain Medicine Application Information Page for more information.